The ASAP CPR

 Professional resucers finally have the tools and traning nessesary to improve survival rates from OHCA.

-Certification is awarded upon the successful completion of the written examination.
+Certification is awarded upon the successful completion of our online written examination.

-The ASAP Protocol curriculum serves as a substitute for specific American Heart Association (AHA) certifications, including CPR/AED for lay responders and Basic Life Support (BLS) for Healthcare Providers (HCP).
-Furthermore, the ASAP Pro certification is intended to enhance and support Advanced Cardiovascular Life Support (ACLS) courses.
+The ASAP Protocol curriculum serves as a substitute for specific American Heart Association (AHA) ADULT certifications, including CPR/AED for lay responders and Basic Life Support (BLS) for Healthcare Providers (HCP).
+Furthermore, the ASAP Pro certification is an addition to Advanced Cardiovascular Life Support (ACLS) courses or as a stand-alone course for ACLS certified providers.

 We need your consent to load the translations